HEAT: Holistic Edge Attention Transformer for Structured Reconstruction: Experiments

 \section{Experiments}

-We have implemented our approach in Python3.7 and Pytorch1.5.1, and used a workstation with a 3.4GHz Xeon and dual NVIDIA RTX 2080 GPUs.
+We implemented our approach in Python3.7 and Pytorch1.5.1, and used a workstation with a 3.4GHz Xeon and dual NVIDIA RTX 2080 GPUs.
 Our image encoder contains only one Transformer layer while the edge decoders have six.
 We use ResNet-50 as the backbone to be consistent with the Transformer-based competing method LETR~\cite{Xu2021LETR}.
 The loss balancing weights of the three edge BCE losses are all 1.0, while the weight for corner prediction BCE is 0.05 and 0.1 for the outdoor and indoor tasks, respectively.
 We train our model with Adam optimizer~\cite{Kingma2015AdamAM} with an initial learning rate 2e-4 and a weight decay factor 1e-5.
 The learning rate decays by a factor of 10 for the last 25$\%$ epochs.
 With a reference to LETR, our training schedule has 800 epochs for outdoor reconstruction and 400 epochs for floorplan reconstruction, based on the number of training images.
-We use the same training epochs when running competing methods. \ourmethod does not apply any post-processing for generating the final planar graph.
+Note that the datasets are both small so we set a large epoch number without hyper-parameter search, and the same setting is used for running competing methods. \ourmethod does not apply any post-processing for generating the final planar graph.